PHAB1/circvirus/README.md

 - Python 3.0 or >

-- MUSCLE

-- Clustalx

-- Biopython

-- PBDAGCON

-- racon and requeriments

-- Kaiju and requeriments
+- Kaiju

-- Diamond and requeriments
+- Diamond

+- racon

-- Medaka and requeriments
+- Medaka

-- Blastn
+clustalw pbdagcon build-essential cmake ncbi-blast+ clustalw gcc make libbz2-dev zlib1g-dev libncurses5-dev libncursesw5-dev liblzma-dev numpy statsmodels==0.9.0 HTSeq pandas pybedtools==0.7.10 cython muscle biopython==1.74 -> Can be installed using => python3 ~/circvirus/install.py (Requires pip3).

 # Use

-Genome assemble:
+Concatamer Consensus:
-The output contains all genomes in the sought specifications, you may have to make changes to the config file (pathway for minimap2, samtools and racon programs).
+The output contains all genomes in the sought specifications (in directories) and a file with all the consensus, you may have to make changes to the config file (pathway for minimap2, samtools and racon programs).

 	First use: